CynicalJedi/DAOC-UI-Chooser/README.md

 ** Note: The internal screen shots are NOT updated but all 80+ pperdoll.bmp files have now been updated. **

 ## Whats New?
+9/18/20  - Update for 1.127B.
+Market explorer options should be working again.
 9/6/20  - Fixed Style 2 of the Market Explorer.
 Update screenshots for styles 1 and 2.
 9/1/20  - Update for 1.127.
 Fixed Style 1 ONLY of the merchant explorer.
 8/22/20 - Convert all the help images from PNG to JPG.
 Overall this reduces the size of the UI by roughly 185Mb.